An Aesthetic Philosophy of Librarianship

 Historically, library services have always existed to augment and promote use of library collections, not vice versa.

-Another motive for minimizing collections in favor of services within library quality assessment plans–and this is the big elephant in the room–is the difficulty evaluating the impact of collections on students (in terms of measurable results which contribute to their “success”), whereas with library instruction, a some kind of test is possible to show that students 1. have attended, and 2. learned something.
+Another motive for minimizing collections in favor of services within library quality assessment plans is the difficulty evaluating the impact of collections on students (in terms of measurable results which contribute to their “success”), whereas with library instruction, a some kind of test is possible to show that students 1. have attended, and 2. learned something.
 There is evidence of student impact.
 The emphasis now is to move away from passive support through resources to direct engagement with students to be able to better document how the library is directly contributing to student success.

 In reality, the library profession–and historically, our professional commitment to “access”–has always supported a more holistic view of students and their education than the college or university administration: Libraries and librarians help students achieve their educational, intellectual and personal goals.
 We help them achieve success on their terms.
 If they want to read a book, we try to get it for them.
 We do not judge and refuse service if we think it is not part of a class assignment.
 And this is a good thing for a university.